-Unit aim(s) This unit is about knowledge and understanding of individuals who may have specific needs for receiving medication because of their experience of dementia.
 Learners will develop their knowledge of their medication requirements.

 This unit does not confirm competence.

+Assessment requirements specified by a N/A

+sector or regulatory body (if appropriate)

+Details of the relationship of the unit and N/A

+relevant national occupational standards

+Title: J/504/2396 Understand behaviour in the context of dementia Level: 2 Credit Value: 3 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
+Understand that behaviour is often used as a means of communication 1.1 Identify some of the factors that can influence and shape a person's behaviour 1.2 Explain why it's important to look for the meaning behind words and behaviour 1.3 Define the meaning of the term 'insight impairment' 1.4 Describe how insight impairment can affect a person's behaviour 2.
+Understand how to respond to behaviours associated with dementia 2.1 Describe the conditions 'apraxia' and 'visual agnosia' 2.2 Define the terms 'delusion' and 'hallucination' 2.3 Outline how staff can support a person with dementia who has difficulty sleeping 2.4 Identify possible reasons for repetitious questions and behaviour 2.5 Explain how staff can support a person with dementia should they display a range of behaviours 2.6 Explain how staff should respond to behaviour considered 'inappropriate' 3.
+Understand why some people with dementia will need additional emotional support 3.1 Identify reasons why a person with dementia may become depressed 3.2 Explain why it's important to treat depression and tackle its causes 3.3 Describe how staff can support a person with depression 3.4 Identify reasons why a person with dementia may become angry 3.5 Describe how staff should respond to a person who becomes angry Additional information: N/A

+Unit aim(s) In this unit Learners will explore the different forms of behaviour and the factors that affect behaviour in someone with a dementia.
+Learners will also learn how to respond to behaviour some people may find 'challenging' in an appropriate and supportive manner.
 Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unit and relevant national occupational standards N/A

-Title: J/504/2396 Understand behaviour in the context of dementia Level: 2 Credit Value: 3 GLH: 20 TQT: 30 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand that behaviour is often used as a means of communication 1.1 Identify some of the factors that can influence and shape a person's behaviour 1.2 Explain why it's important to look for the meaning behind words and behaviour 1.3 Define the meaning of the term 'insight impairment' 1.4 Describe how insight impairment can affect a person's behaviour 2.
-Understand how to behaviours associa - 2.1 Describe the conditions 'apraxia' and 'visual agnosia' 2.2 Define the terms 'delusion' and 'hallucination' 2.3 Outline how staff can support a person with dementia who has difficulty sleeping 2.4 Identify possible reasons for repetitious questions and behaviour 2.5 Explain how staff can support a person with dementia should they display a range of behaviours 2.6 Explain how staff should respond to 3.
-Understand why so dementia will need support ome people with additional emotional behaviour considered 'inappropriate' 3.1 Identify reasons why a person with dementia may become depressed 3.2 Explain why it's important to treat depression and tackle its causes 3.3 Describe how staff can support a person with depression

-3.4 Identify reasons why a person with

-dementia may become angry

-3.5 Describe how staff should respond to a

-person who becomes angry

-Additional information about this unit

-N/A

-Unit aim(s) In this unit Learners will explore the different

-forms of behaviour and the factors that

-affect behaviour in someone with a

-dementia.

-Learners will also learn how to respond to

-behaviour some people may find

-'challenging' in an appropriate and

-supportive manner.

-Assessment requirements specified by N/A

-a sector or regulatory body (if

-appropriate)

-Details of the relationship of the unit N/A

-and relevant national occupational

-standards